GameServerManagers/LinuxGSM-Docs/Installer.md

 `ls -al`

 If not, use some chown commands.
-Login to root, then run those commands, replacing "username" by your actual username :
+Login to root, then run this command, replacing "username" by your actual username :

-`cd /home`

-`chown -R username:username username`
+`chown -R username:username /home/username`

 ### DNS Issue